-Day 1 - Arrive at Leh and transfer to the Grand Dragon Hotel.
-Day at leisure.

-Day 2- Drive into the Ladakh landscape towards Taglang La Pass and villages of Gya, Lhato and Meru.
+- Day 1 Arrive at Leh and transfer to the Grand Dragon Hotel.
+Day at leisure. - Day 2- Drive into the Ladakh landscape towards Taglang La Pass and villages of Gya, Lhato and Meru.
 Visit the Monastery at Thikse enroute.
-Overnight at Grand Dragon Hotel.

-Day 3 - Check out and drive west towards Ulley Village and Snow Leopard Lodge.
-Checkin to Snow Leopard Lodge.

-Day 3 - Day 9 - Explore the wilderness of Ladakh from Snow Leopard Lodge.
-Over the next few days you explore the area on foot and SUV's with our team of trackers at the lodge, tracking the snow leopard.
+Overnight at Grand Dragon Hotel. - Day 3 Check out and drive west towards Ulley Village and Snow Leopard Lodge.
+Check-in to Snow Leopard Lodge. - Day 3 Day 7 Explore the wilderness of Ladakh from Snow Leopard Lodge.
+Over the next few days you explore the area on foot and SUV's with our team of trackers at the lodge, tracking the snow leopard. - Day 8 Check out after an early breakfast breakfast and drive straight to Leh Airport to catch your flight back to Delhi

-Day 10 - Check out post breakfast.
-Drive back to Leh stopping to visit Alchi Gompa on the way.
-Overnight at Grand Dragon Hotel.

-Day 11 - Check out post breakfast and transfer to Leh Airport for flight back to Delhi.